ioet/time-tracker-ui/README.md

 Angular CLI is a Command Line Interface (CLI) to speed up your development with Angular.

-Run `npm install -g @angular/cli` to install Angular CLI.
+Run `npm install -g @angular/cli` to install Angular CLI

 ### Docker